 And in some cases, putting more strain on the heat pump.

-If you can afford it, both financially and in terms of the upheaval cost of replacing pipework, then you will get the best retrofit design by doing so.
+If you can afford it, both financially and in terms of the upheaval cost of replacing pipework, then you will get the best retrofit design (and SCOP) by doing the work.

 To quote Craig Brookes Heating (Heating Installer of the Year for the South West 2022).